shailendra-chalasani/capstone_project/README.md

 - `notebook_nov10_hypo.ipynb`: Conducts hypothesis testing.
 - `reviews_topics_over_time.ipynb`: Applies BERTopic on reviews.

-## Introduction to Prediction and immediate effect analysis.ipynb
+## Introduction to Prediction and Feature Analysis.ipynb

 Number of listings decreased three time from August to September, and the trend continued from September to October.
 Our prediction analysis and the immediate effect for the regulation would base on the data from August (before the law) to September (after the law).
 ![image](https://github.com/shailendra-chalasani/capstone_project/assets/100872992/9185c64e-2683-483e-b789-7d4e3693125e)